fledge-iot/fledge/docs/plugin_developers_guide/02_persisting_data.rst

 When multiple plugin in the pipeline support persistence, the particular plugin can be selected from the drop down menu in the left of the tab.

-A menu exists that may be accessed by clicking on the the dots to the right of the *Developer* tab.
+A menu exists that may be accessed by clicking on the the three dots, to access the context menu, that are situated to the right of the *Developer* tab.

 +-------------+
 | |persist_2| |